cartex10/RotomBot/README.md

 		Sends an explanation for each command
 	!init
-		An initiative tracker to be used in DnD games !repeat
+		An initiative tracker to be used in DnD games !keepwatch
+		Helps keep track of who keeps which watch in a game of dnd !repeat
 		Repeats the message sent with the command call
-	!role
-		Either shows requestable roles or adds/removes available roles !roll
+	!roll
 		Rolls any specified die with any modifier
-	!keepwatch
-		Helps keep track of who keeps which watch in a game of dnd EXTRA FEATURES:
+EXTRA FEATURES:

 	Sends introductory message to new members
+	Support for #pick-roles channel using reactions
+	Support for #server-suggestions channel that sends certain messages to #admin-chat channel